ts-graphql/ts-graphql/README.md

 ### Nullable and Lists

-Fields/args are non null by default as that matches how TypeScript works, unlike graphql-js where everything is nullable by default.
+Fields/args are non null by default as that aligns with TypeScript, unlike graphql-js where everything is nullable by default.
 To make a field nullable, call `nullable` with the type, for lists, use `list`:

 ```typescript